+Our HAVs may prove to have undesirable or unintended side effects, toxicities or other characteristics that may preclude us from obtaining marketing approval.
 If our HAVs are associated with undesirable side effects in clinical trials or have negative characteristics that are unexpected, we may need to perform additional clinical trials, abandon their development or limit development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
-Even if one of our product candidates is approved, the FDA and other regulatory authorities may take action to withdraw it from the market if serious safety concerns emerge.
+Even if one of our product candidates is approved, the FDA and other regulatory authorities may limit the scope of that approval, require us to include detailed warnings and/or contraindications in product labeling, and/or implement a REMS, which may include restrictions on distribution or use of the product.
+If serious safety concerns emerge after product approval, FDA and other regulatory authorities may take steps to withdraw the product from the market.
 Any of these events could cause us to delay, abandon or limit the development and, if approved, marketing of our product candidates.
+For more information, see the section of this Annual Report on Form 10-K titled "Business."